Buyers Guides

 • Our Top Pick for a multi-guitar rack

-One awesome feature that we really loved about this guitar stand was that the tilt angle wasn’t quite as severe as the other multi instrument racks on test.
+One awesome feature that we really loved was that the tilt angle wasn’t quite as severe as the other multi-instrument racks on test.
 This meant we were better able to place it closer to a wall.
-Plus, we were also able to adjust the yoke to various angles in order to raise the height of the guitars.
+Plus we were also able to adjust the yoke to various angles in order to raise the height of the guitars.
 Each slot even had its own rubber mount that effectively locked the guitar in place.

-As for assembly, the rack shipped with neatly packaged and well written instructions.
-Of all the guitar stands and racks on test, this one did need the most assembly, but it came with all the hardware and tools needed.
+As for assembly, the rack shipped with neatly packaged and well-written instructions.
+Of all the stands and racks on test, this one did need the most assembly, but it came with all the hardware and tools needed.

-How to Choose the Right Guitar Stand or Rack
+How to Choose the Right Stand or Rack For You

-Guitar stands and racks are essential accessories for all guitarists.
-No matter whether it’s going to be used on stage, in your bedroom, or in a home studio, a guitar stand provides a safe place to store your instrument when it’s not in use.
+Stands and racks are essential accessories for all guitarists.
+No matter whether it’s going to be used on stage, in your bedroom, or in a home studio, a stand provides a safe place to store your instrument when it’s not in use.

-Below we’ve detailed some of the most important factors you should be looking for when making your decision on the best guitar racks and stands.
+Below, we’ve detailed some of the most important factors you should be looking for when making your decision.

-When shopping for guitar stands, one of the first things you need to consider is compatibility your specific type of guitar.
+One of the first things you need to consider is compatibility with your specific type of guitar.
 Different guitars have unique body shapes and sizes, and not all stands are designed to accommodate each type.
 Look for stands that explicitly mention compatibility with electric, acoustic, classical, or bass guitars.
-This is particularly important if your guitar has an extreme body style, or if you have a deep bodied acoustic guitar.
+This is particularly important if your guitar has an extreme body style or if you have a deep-bodied acoustic guitar.

-The main reason for using a stand is to prevent your guitars from falling over and getting damaged, and so settling for cheap, wobbly guitar stands might actually be just as bad as not using one at all.
-Cheaper A frame stands may be particularly susceptible to this.
+The main reason for using a stand is to prevent your guitars from falling over and getting damaged, so settling for cheap, wobbly stands might actually be just as bad as not using one at all.
+Cheaper A-frame stands may be particularly susceptible to this.
 Stands with wide bases and rubberized feet should be the bare minimum for you to consider, and the best guitar racks and stands often feature a neck lock or an auto grip system.

 Because they’re usually screwed into the stud in your home, guitar wall mounts and hangers are often a good choice if you’re particularly concerned about stability, but installing a wall hanger will mean that you need to damage your walls.

-Guitar stands are entrusted with the safety of some of our most prized possessions, so it therefore stands to reason that we should look for stands that offer sufficient build quality to prevent untimely collapses.
+Stands are entrusted with the safety of some of our most prized possessions, so it stands to reason that we should look for stands that offer sufficient build quality to prevent untimely collapses.

 The fewer moving parts a stand has, the better – this is particularly true of folding stands.
 The more moving parts there are, the more potential points of failure exist.
-If it’s a multi guitar rack you’re looking at, make sure that if it has wheels that they are both sturdy, and able to lock.
+If it’s a multi-guitar rack you’re looking at, make sure that if it has wheels, they are both sturdy and able to lock.

 How Many Guitars Can It Hold?

-This should seem like a no brainer, but if you’re looking to store three acoustic guitars, for example, an A frame stand or a single guitar wall hanger isn’t going to cut it, and buying three separate guitar stands is just going to clutter your space – in this case you’ll be best off with a multi guitar rack.
-On the other hand, if you only have one guitar, you’re unlikely to need a 9 slot rack, and a single guitar hanger or stand should suffice.
+This should seem like a no-brainer, but if you’re looking to store three acoustic guitars, for example, an A-frame stand or a single guitar wall hanger isn’t going to cut it, and buying three separate stands is just going to clutter your space – in this case, you’ll be best off with a multi guitar rack.
+On the other hand, if you only have one guitar, you’re unlikely to need a nine-slot rack, and a single guitar hanger or stand should suffice.

 How Much Space Do You Have?

-As with everything in life – if you don’t have the room for it, it really doesn’t make sense to buy it, and this definitely rings true with guitar stands.
+As with everything in life – if you don’t have the room for it, it really doesn’t make sense to buy it, and this definitely rings true with stands.
 If you’re short on space, you’ll want to look for the most compact option possible.
-Some manufacturers have even combined guitar stands with guitar stools for an all in one, space saving solution.
+Some manufacturers have even combined stands with guitar stools for an all-in-one, space-saving solution.

-Quality guitar stands don’t have to cost a fortune, and nor do they have to be ugly.
-In this roundup we’ve showcased a number of great options at all ends of the price spectrum that offer great stability, and excellent build quality – two of the most important factor in choosing your next guitar stand.
+Quality stands don’t have to cost a fortune, and nor do they have to be ugly.
+In this roundup, we’ve showcased a number of great options at all ends of the price spectrum that offer great stability and excellent build quality – two of the most important factors in choosing the right stand.

 Before you leave, check out some of our other trending buying guides and reviews: